Booby flies, deadly in lakes - Part 1

 Only by watching the movement of the fly as you tug and release will you learn how to work the fly.

-Remember in still water you have to provide the movement to the fly to make it live.
-The subtleties of the movement you provide can add and enhance the life-like action of the fly.
+Remember in still-water you have to provide the movement to the fly to make it come 'alive'.
+The subtleties of movement you provide can add and enhance the life-like action of the fly make the fly even more effective.

 The basic Booby method works well in most situations but there are many variations that can be used.